saan800/pimedia/docs/03_boot_from_usb_drive.md

 <img src="img/03_verify_connection_to_usb_drive.PNG" />

-* Its showing that we have two drives attached to the Pi
+* Its showing that we have three drives attached to the Pi
-  * `sda`: This is my WD USB drive.
-Which has 3.7Tb drive
+  * `sda`: This is my WD USB 500GB drive, which I will use for the OS and apps I run on the Raspberry Pi
+  * `sdb`: This is my WD USB 4TB drive, which I will use for NAS media storage
   * `mmcblk0`: This is the 8GB SD Card in the Pi

 ## Prepare Pi to Boot from USB drive